John U. D. Page: Namesakes and honors

 In addition to his military awards, Page has also been honored by the following:

 Ships

 The only Beach Discharge Lighter in the US military, the 338 ft landing craft, USAV Lt.
 Col. John U.D.
 Page (BDL X1) was in service from 1958 to 1992.
 The Military Sealift Command ship MV LTC John U.D.
 Page (T-AK-4496) is also named in his honor.

 Camp Page

-Camp Page, near Chunchon, ROK, was the home of the Apache unit linked to the 2nd Infantry at the DMZ until it was closed in 2005.
+Camp Page, near Chunchon, South Korea, was the home of the Apache unit linked to the 2nd Infantry Division at the DMZ until it was closed in 2005.